 Niece, 30, arrested in deadly stabbing of her aunt in NYC

-Authorities say a woman killed her aunt with a meat cleaver in the home they shared in New York City.
-Queens District Attorney Richard Brown said Saturday that 30-year-old Elizabeth Sanchez is awaiting arraignment on a murder charge.
+Police say a woman has been arrested in the deadly stabbing of her aunt, who was found at the home they shared in Queens.
+Thirty-year-old Elizabeth Sanchez was arrested Saturday on a murder charge.

 Comments